 - On Windows 10, Open Control Panel > Network and Share Center > Change adapter settings.

-- Select the Ethernet for which you want to prioritize, right-click and select Properties
+- Select the Ethernet you want to prioritize, right-click and select Properties.

 - Select TCP/IP4 or IP6 and click on the Properties button.